Qafoo/QualityAnalyzer/README.rst

 ----------------------

 If you want to try out the project you can serve the root directory with basically any webserver.
-The webserver should rewrite all requests to onknown resources to the index.html file which does the routing using JavaScript.
+The webserver should rewrite all requests to unknown resources to the index.html file which does the routing using JavaScript.

-For your convinience we included a working server setup using PHPs internal webserver.
+For your convenience we included a working server setup using PHPs internal webserver.
 You can start it using::

     ant serve